successible/cleanslate/.github/SECURITY.md

 Once, the patch is ready to go, we will:

-- Bump the version of Clean Slate using SemVer.
-For example, `1.7.1` to `1.7.2`.
+- Push the code to main.
 - Publish the security advisory to GitHub.